temporalio/documentation/docs/content/what-is-a-workflow-execution.md

 - Recoverable: Ability of a process to continue execution after execution was suspended on a failure.
 - Reactive: Ability of a process to react to external events.

-<RowOfImages
-imagePath1="/diagrams/reentrant-process-characteristics.svg"
-imageSize1="75"
+<CenteredImage
+imagePath="/diagrams/reentrant-process-characteristics.svg"
+imageSize="50"
-imageTitle1="Reentrant Process characteristics"
+title="Reentrant Process characteristics"
-imagePath2="/diagrams/workflow-execution-progressing-and-suspended.svg"
-imageTitle2="Open Workflow Executions are suspended or progressing" imageSize2="100"
 />

-Each Workflow Execution has a set of properties that define its behavior.
-Many of these properties can be a set in Workflow Execution Options.
+<CenteredImage
+imagePath="/diagrams/workflow-execution-progressing-and-suspended.svg"
+imageSize="75"
+title="Open Workflow Executions are either progressing or suspended" />

+A Workflow Execution has exclusive access to its local state, executes concurrently to all other Workflow Executions, and can communicate with other Workflow Executions using Signals.

+With a Workflow Id, a 1:1 mapping can exist between a Workflow Execution and some other resource.

+<RelatedReadList
+readlist={[
+["How to spawn a Workflow Execution in Go", "/docs/content/how-to-spawn-a-workflow-execution-in-go", "developer guide"],
+]}
+/>